fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

     * Integrated with Cognito User Pools
   * Cognito Sync
     * Synchronize data from device to Cognito
-    * Deprecated and replace by AppSync
+    * Deprecated and replaced by AppSync
     * Requires Federates Identity Pool (not User Pool)
     * Store data in datasets (Up to 1MB)
     * Up to 20 dataset to synchronize
+    * Gives control and insight into data stored in Cognito

 ## SAM (Serverless Application Model)